NSF Expeditions in Computing for

 Computational Decarbonization of Societal Infrastructures at Mesoscales (NSF CoDec)

-Unifying, transforming, and accelerating societal decarbonization across domains using computational techniques.
+Unifying, transforming, and accelerating growth of societal infrastructure domains using computational techniques.

 About

-NSF CoDec will foster a new field of computational decarbonization in an interdisciplinary collaboration spanning 6 universities, led by the University of Massachusetts Amherst.
+NSF CoDec will foster a new computational field through an interdisciplinary collaboration spanning 6 universities, led by the University of Massachusetts Amherst.
 We draw on a variety of expertise in theory, AI, systems, energy systems, built environment, and economics.

 Research

-NSF CoDec research focuses on optimizing carbon-efficiency (amount of work done per unit of emissions) to reduce the lifecycle carbon and greenhouse gas (GHG) emissions of computing and societal infrastructure using computational and data-driven techniques.
+NSF CoDec research focuses on optimizing the efficiency and resilience of societal infrastructure to ensure sustainable growth of computing and societal infrastructure using computational and data-driven techniques.

 Education